 New Orleans, aka the Big Easy, is one of my favorite cities to visit since it has something for everyone.
-I love taking a step back in time on this cultural getaway that takes place in the "Jazz Capitol of the World".
+I love taking a step back in time on this cultural getaway that takes place in the "Jazz Capital of the World".
 We hope you will expand your trip beyond our annual convention to allow time to truly experience everything this city has to offer.
-Here are just a few suggestions (I will have a book on things to do in New Orleans at the registration desk for anyone that would like to take a look).
+Here are just a few suggestions.